ewascatalog/ewascatalog2/in-house-ewas/readme.md

 * These results are moved to the RDSF space
 * The study meta data are formatted for the catalog with __format_for_catalog.R__ (__L__)

-* After running __format_for_catalog.R__ all the results should be in the correct format and in the correct files folder space so they can be added to the catalog by running `make update-website`
+* After running __format_for_catalog.R__ all the results should be in the correct format and in the correct files folder space so they can be added to the catalog by running `bash catalog update-website`

 ## Finished data